At Bordesley Green Primary we place great importance on good attendance and punctuality.

 Stickers are given termly in recognition of good or better attendance with certificates being awarded to those children who also achieve this over the whole year.

-We also have a weekly class attendance competition with the winning class in each key stage being awarded a weekly certificate as well as, in Key Stage 1 and Early Years the chance to have the attendance bears stay in their reading corners for the week and in Key Stage 2 the awarding of the school attendance trophy.
+We also have a weekly class attendance competition with the winning class in each phase being awarded a weekly certificate as well as a chance to play our BGPS Attendance Monopoly game and win a treat for the class.
+The class with the highest attendance across the whole school also receives our attendance trophy.
 Also keep an eye on our school Twitter page to see special announcement tweets when classes achieve 100% for the week.

 Our Deputy Head/Attendance Lead is happy to work with both children and families to improve attendance and punctuality.
 Come and talk to us if you are having problems.